 Franklin faculty and students appeared in a wide variety of media during the month of November.
 A sample:

 UGA studies how stress affects vaccine effectiveness – assistant professor of psychology Katherine Ehrlich quoted in the Red &Black

-When does skepticism become bias in science?
-Georgia Athletic Association Distinguished Professor Marshall Shepherd in his regular column in Forbes
+Study says public’s politics are correlated with climate change opinion.
+They shouldn’t be – Georgia Athletic Association Distinguished Professor Marshall Shepherd writes in his regular column at Forbes

 Garnett S. Stokes appointed president of The University of New Mexico – UNM Newsroom, U.S. News & World Report, Missourian,...

 Franklin faculty, students and alumni continue to appear in a variety of media around the world.
 A sampling of October news about and by our colleagues:

 Study provides first estimate of total U.S. population with felony convictions – research by associate professor of sociology Sarah Shannon at Phys.org

 “Something tropical” in the Gulf of Mexico this weekend?
 Hurricane season is not over, Georgia Athletic Association Distinguished Professor Marshall Shepherd in Forbes

 UGA researches how “brown ocean” effect strengthens hurricanes on land, research by Marshall Shepherd...